-We have agreed to maintain the effectiveness of the registration statement of which this prospectus forms a part until all such securities have been sold under the registration statement of which this prospectus forms a part or Rule 144 under the Securities Act or are no longer outstanding.
+We have agreed to maintain the effectiveness of this registration statement until all such securities have been sold under this registration statement or Rule 144 under the Securities Act or are no longer outstanding.
 We have agreed to pay all expenses in connection with this offering, other than underwriting commissions and discounts, brokerage fees, underwriter marketing costs, and certain legal expenses.
 The Selling Securityholders will pay any underwriting commissions and discounts, brokerage fees, underwriter marketing costs, and certain legal expenses relating to the offering.